All Collections

 In this scenario, you have a fixed API key that must be placed in the header of all requests.

-This is the simplest scenario, as you only need to add a Custom Header with the appropriate header name, Authorization in this example, and its value.
+This is the simplest scenario, as you only need to add a Custom Header with the appropriate header name and its value.

 Authenticate with an API token in the request header